HatemMahmoud/tasky/README.markdown

 - User can create/list/edit/delete projects

 - date instead of datetime calendar
+- a new project should be immediately available in new-task form
 - auto focus() text input field after user cteates a task/project/context
 - User can create/list/edit/delete contexts
 - User can filter tasks by project